Luiz Fernando (footballer, born February 1988)

 Luiz Fernando Pongelupe Machado (born 20 February 1988), simply known as Luiz Fernando is a Brazilian professional footballer who plays for Santa Cruz as a goalkeeper.

 Club career

 Fernando spent 14 years at the Corinthians.
 After being released by the club, he joined Red Bull Brasil.
 He made his 100th appearance for the club against Rio Branco-SP.
 In that season, he went 316 minutes without conceding a goal.
 In the match against Rio Branco, he made "two great saves".
-After playing for a number of clubs as well returning to his former club, Fernando embraced Cypriot football with Doxa Katokopias in 2014.
+After playing for a number of clubs as well as returning to his former club, Fernando embraced Cypriot football with Doxa Katokopias in 2014.

 On 11 January 2015, he embraced Asian football signing for Yangon United of Myanmar.